rhshah/IMPACT-Pipeline/source/subscripts.rst

 Script in the support-scripts folder
 ------------------------------------

-Calculate Intervals from BAM file that have some minimum coverage
+Calculate intervals from bam file that have some minimum coverage
 =================================================================

 **usage: Run_FindCoveredInterval.py [options]**